The cost of impaired driving in Canada

 Law enforcement officers across Canada are trained to detect impaired drivers and have strict procedures in place to ensure road safety.
 If you’re pulled over and suspected of driving under the influence, here’s what you can expect:

-2. Failure or refusal: If your BAC is over the legal limit, or you refuse testing, you’ll face immediate penalties, including license suspension and vehicle impoundment.
+- Failure or refusal: If your BAC is over the legal limit, or you refuse testing, you will face immediate license suspensions and vehicle impoundment right at the roadside.

 The consequences of impaired driving extend far beyond the immediate dangers on the road.
 While the risk of causing a serious or fatal crash is the worst imaginable outcome, the legal and financial blowback can also derail a driver’s life.